Vaccination is the best way to protect yourself and others against certain diseases.

 - The health condition of the person vaccinated (pregnancy, state of immune system)

 - Relatedness of strains of virus circulating and those contained in the vaccine

-Despite this, immunisation remains one of the greatest medical successes.
+Despite this, immunization remains one of the greatest medical successes.
 It is one of the most effective medical interventions.
-The World Health Organization estimates that immunisation saves over 2 million lives each year.
-In Canada, the number of sick people has significantly declined since the introduction of immunisation programs in 1920.
+The World Health Organization estimates that immunization saves over 2 million lives each year.
+In Canada, the number of sick people has significantly declined since the introduction of immunization programs in 1920.

 Through vaccination, smallpox was eradicated from the planet.
 Polio has disappeared from Canada and several diseases, including diphtheria, tetanus and rubella, are now very rare.
 The main cause of bacterial meningitis among children, the bacterium Haemophilus influenzae type b, is much rarer.
 In addition, hepatitis B has virtually disappeared among younger children because they are vaccinated as infants.

 Safety of Vaccination

 Vaccines are very safe.
 They are produced according to very strict safety standards.
 However, like many medicines, vaccines can cause side effects.

 Most often, the side effects of vaccines are minor and temporary.
 It could be a light fever or sensitivity at the site of the injection.
 These effects are normal reactions of the body to the vaccine.

 In very rare cases, vaccination can cause serious allergic reactions, in the same way that an allergy can occur when you eat a new food.
 People administering vaccines are able to treat these allergic reactions.
 That’s why it is recommended you stay onsite at least 15 minutes after receiving a vaccine.

 Research and Surveillance Programs